PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Preliminaries

 \section{Preliminaries}

-For completeness, we briefly recall the reinforcement learning and statistical learning theory concepts we rely on throughout the paper.
-The exposition is intentionally concise—the goal is to fix notation and state the learning theory principles that underpin our results.
+In this section, we briefly recall the definitions of reinforcement learning and statistical learning theory concepts we rely on throughout the paper.
+The exposition in this section is intentionally concise—the goal is to fix notation and state the learning theory principles that underpin our results.